Homewise apples-to-apples quote comparison

 A match you can trust, not a list to sort

-Homewise surfaces a verified, fairly priced match with its reasoning: a match confidence, the verification badges, and how many Homewisers recommend them.
+Homewise surfaces a verified, fairly priced match with its reasoning: verification on license, insurance, and real permit history, and how many Homewisers recommend them.
 Social proof, the way a neighbor refers someone, not an anonymous star rating.
+Ratings can be gamed.
+Permit records cannot.

 Compare apples to apples, then you sign off